📝 Lexical Builder 🛠️

 - Non-React users can use the

-- Each Plan can specify its own optional typed configuration of any kind, that can be specified by any other plan, and is accessible at runtime anywhere you can get an editor reference (even in a Node!).
+- Each Extension can specify its own optional typed configuration of any kind, that can be specified by any other extension, and is accessible at runtime anywhere you can get an editor reference (even in a Node!).
 No need to shoehorn properties into the editor-global

 EditorTheme { [key: string]: any }